anmoljain13/CryptoCurrency101/README.md

 ## Installing Dependencies

-After cloning the project to the workstation entry the following command in cmd/terminal to install all the dependencies.
+After cloning the project to the workstation enter the following command in cmd/terminal to install all the dependencies.

 ```bash
 pip install -r requirements.txt